BMW Drift Car Guide: Best Models, Mods & Setup Tips

 These upgrades not only enhance control during slides but also ensure your car can handle the extreme stresses of drifting.

-Suspension and Steering Modifications
+Suspension and steering modifications

 Coilovers are perhaps the most essential upgrade for your BMW drift car.
 They allow for precise height adjustment and dampening control, helping you achieve the perfect balance.
 Quality coilovers from brands like BC Racing or KW Suspension will dramatically improve your car’s handling characteristics during drifts.
 When installing coilovers, you can also adjust negative camber to optimize tire contact and handling, which is crucial for maintaining control and maximizing grip while drifting.